vkoul/Econ-Data-Science/README.md

-# Data Science and Economics :chart_with_upwards_trend: :computer:
+# Economics and Data Science :chart_with_upwards_trend: :computer:

-Resources at the intersection of Data Science and  Economics/ Social Science/ Policy
+Resources at the intersection of Economics and Data Science

 Made with :heart: by Vikesh.
 Say Hi!:wave:
 [Twitter :bird:](https://twitter.com/vikesh_koul)